inet-framework/inet-showcases/_docs/general/mobility/index.md

 <p><video autoplay loop controls src="Superposition1.mp4" onclick="this.paused ? this.play() : this.pause();" max-width-percent="50"></video></p>

-### More superpositioning examples here

 ##### **`SuperpositioningMobility`**: Example 2

-TODO: it combines attached and superpositioning
+TODO: it combines attached and superpositioning -> not sure its needed

 In the second example simulation, a host will move in a hexagonal pattern (indentically to the previous example simulation featuring `TurtleMobility`).
 Another host will orbit around the first host as it moves.
 The first host, `host[0]` uses `TurtleMobility`, the host's trajectory and turtle script is indentical to the previous example simulation featuring `TurtleMobility`.
 The other host, `host[1]`, uses `SuperpositioningMobility`, with the superposition of an `AttachedMobility` and a `CircleMobility`.